LeonardoJose21/DS_ML-Bootcamp/README.md

-# data_science-machine_learning-bootcamp
+# Data Science and Machine Learning bootcamp projects
-This repository will be used to upload of my projects of the machine learning an data science bootcamp (a course I take on Udemy)
+This repository will be used to upload all my projects of the machine learning an data science bootcamp (a course I took on Udemy)